umdfiresa2024/research-Silver-Lining/README.md

 Price_{it} = \beta_0 \times (\text{zip_in_2014}\times \text{open_2014})+ \beta_1 \times \text{zip_in_2014}_i + \beta_3 \times \text{open_2014}_t + \\ \gamma_1 (\text{zip_in_2022}_i \times \text{open_2022}_t)+\gamma_2 (\text{zip_in_2022}_i \times \text{open_2022}_t)+\gamma_3 (\text{zip_in_2022}_i \times \text{open_2022}_t) +\epsilon_{it}
 $$

-I love latex 😌 (it refuses to show up)

 ## Question 8: What fixed effects can be included in the regression?
 What does each fixed effects control for?
 Please include a new equation that incorporates the fixed effects.

 Answer: Month, Year, CountyName, BedroomCnt, RegionName (zip code)